amitayh/catska/README.md

 A thin functional wrapper for Apache Kafka with [Cats](https://typelevel.org/cats/) and [FS2](https://fs2.io/).

-All operations are pure, resource safe and asynchronous.
+All operations are pure and resource safe.
 The API surface is very minimal, if you need more control you should probably use a different library.

 ## Consuming messages